abrasive/shairport/README.md

 **Determine if it's a `systemd` or a "System V" installation:**

-If you wish to have Shairport Sync start automatically when your systewm reboots, you need to figure out whether the system is using `systemd` or the older System V startup facilities.
+If you wish to have Shairport Sync start automatically when your system reboots, you need to figure out whether the system is using `systemd` or the older System V startup facilities.
 If you are using Shairport Sync with PulseAudio, as installed in many desktop systems, this section doesn't apply.

 At the time of writing, there are two widely-used systems for starting programs automatically at startup: `systemd` and "System V" .
 (There are others, but they are not considered here.)
 To see if the `systemd` process is running on your system, enter the following command: